kool-dev/kool/docs/01-Getting-Started/3-How-it-works.md

 Pretty _kool_, right?

 > If you like what we're doing, show your support for this new open source project by [**starring us on GitHub**](https://github.com/kool-dev/kool)!

+## A Better Cloud Deployment Experience

+Elevating your cloud deployment experience is a core aspect of **Kool**.
+Beyond revolutionizing local development environments, **Kool** seamlessly extends its benefits to the cloud, providing a streamlined and efficient deployment process.

+### Kool Cloud Integration

+**Kool.dev Cloud** is the gateway to a simplified cloud deployment journey.
+Seamlessly integrated with **Kool**, it offers a platform where you can effortlessly deploy your containerized applications.
+By leveraging the power of `kool cloud setup`, you can seamlessly transition from local development to cloud deployment, ensuring consistency and minimizing friction in the process.

+### Streamlined Deployments with Kool Presets

+Each **Kool Preset** not only optimizes your local development but also facilitates cloud deployment.
+We are building deploying recipes for each Preset so you can leverage Kool.dev Cloud without the usual hassle and without fighting with Kubernetes.

+### Fine-Tuning Deployment Workflows

+**Kool** understands that flexibility is key.
+While **Kool Presets** together with `kool cloud setup` offer out-of-the-box deployment solutions, you have the freedom to fine-tune and customize deployment workflows to match your specific needs.
+Leverage the capabilities of **kool.yml** to add bespoke scripts that cater to your deployment requirements.

+Discover a better way to deploy your containerized applications to the cloud with **Kool**, ensuring a consistent and efficient cloud deployment experience.